sparsh-ai/recohut/01-foundations/data-engineering/data-engineering.md

 The goal of data engineering is to make large and complex data accessible for others to interpret.
 When data — both structured and unstructured — enters a company’s systems, data engineers are the first people to get their hands on it.

+Data engineering is the art of designing, building, and maintaining the systems and infrastructure used to collect, store, process, and analyze data.

+Data engineering also sees to the creation of data management systems and infrastructure that allows data scientists and analysts to access, process and analyze data with ease.
+This includes building data lakes, warehouses, and marts and creating data access and retrieval systems.
+It is a very important component of the data life cycle which enables organizations to effectively collect, manage and use large volumes of data.
+Data engineering is where software engineering, cloud and DevOps meet.

 ## How it works?

 ![](https://user-images.githubusercontent.com/62965911/213917819-7afbfc9c-b35b-4459-a86c-c28c09f4a429.svg)